Dartvauder/NeuroTrainerWebUI/README.md

 ## How to use:

-#### Interface has four tabs: LLM, StableDiffusion, Settings and System.
+#### Interface has five tabs: LLM, StableDiffusion, ModelDownloader, Settings and System.
 Select the one you need and follow the instructions below

 ### LLM - has three sub-tabs: